Wollbobaggins/Chess-CPP/README.md

 ## Objective

-In C++, (or another language if necessary) make objects with functions that provide the kind of information that Chess players care about.
+<strong>In C++, (or another language if necessary) make objects with functions that provide the kind of information that Chess players care about.
 You will probably be able to do a lot more if you use open-source code to accelerate your work, such as  https://github.com/official-stockfish/Stockfish or https://github.com/AndyGrant/Ethereal.
-If you're already familiar with them, all the better!
+If you're already familiar with them, all the better!</strong>

 ## Requirements

 Some ideas are suggested below.
 You won't be able to do all of these things in the time provided — that's OK — do what you can!

 ### Piece function ideas
 	- [ ] how many legal moves does it have
 	- [ ] how many pieces can it capture
 	- [ ] is it pinned
 	- [ ] is it hanging
 	- [ ] how many legal moves are there for all the pieces it can capture

 ### Position function ideas
 - [ ] get a vector of the best N moves from the position (using an engine)